Updated June 2026

 Quick Answer

 Unpaid HOA fees in Florida can lead to liens, lawsuits, and even foreclosure.
-Florida HOAs have powerful collection tools, including the ability to foreclose for unpaid dues.
-If you're behind, selling before it escalates protects your credit and equity.
+Florida HOAs have collection tools that can include liens, lawsuits, and foreclosure.
+If you are behind, review the payoff and deadlines before fees, attorney costs, or court action reduce your remaining equity.

 Florida HOA Lien Law (F.S.
 720.3085)